 - Correct completion of BYU Graduate Studies application, including letters of recommendation

-- Completion of the Graduate Record Examination (GRE), or,
+- Completion of the Graduate Record Examination (GRE), and,

 - Completion of IELTS or TOEFL if non-English speaking